 This compound also seems to have antimicrobial properties, according to the latest research.
 And if that wasn’t enough this same compound has also been powerful enough to kill off stem cells associated with cancer.

-Rich in multiple vitamins
+It's rich in vitamins

-It also contains phytonutrients
+It contains phytonutrients

-What’s that?
-Well it’s an enzyme that can potentially reduce your chances of getting cancer if you eat broccoli regularly.
+Myrosinase is an enzyme that can potentially reduce your chances of getting cancer if you eat broccoli regularly.
 One study found that eating a single portion three times in a month could slash the chances of getting bladder cancer.

 Indeed it could.
 You may have heard of flavonoids already; broccoli has one of these called kaempferol.
-According to research this particular flavonoid could reduce the harmful effects allergens can have on us.
+According to research, this particular flavonoid could reduce the harmful effects allergens can have on us.
 So if you suffer from allergies it could be a good idea to introduce more broccoli into your diet.

 An article of this length actually can’t fit in all the goodies broccoli has in store for us when we eat it regularly.
 Research has shown all kinds of other beneficial properties as well.
 If you ever needed an excuse to introduce more green vegetables into your diet, maybe you should start today by buying or ideally growing some of your own broccoli.